Saint-Prince/Berlin/README.md

 # Berlin
-Berlin is Simple website With HTML and CSS I saw this from a CSS course and I Redesign this again for My self
+Berlin is Simple website With HTML and CSS I design this wesite in photoshop after i seen half of ui course :)!